JohnFredd/A-Man-In-A-Forest/README.md

 **A Man In A Forest** is a 2D action-adventure game built with Python using the **PyGame** library.
 You play as a man who is lost in a mysterious forest and must defend yourself against wild monsters using your sword.
 Your mission is to survive through increasingly difficult levels while defeating a variety of enemies.

+All this game was developed in less than 24 hours.

 ## Gameplay

 - You control a lost man armed with a sword.